Adriman2/study-buddy-front/README.md

 7. Before running the application, make sure to start the backend service.
 Instructions on how to do this can be found in the [backend repository](https://github.com/yesid-lopez/study-buddy-api).

+If you wish to see the live version of the application, visit StudyBuddy.
+We hope that you find StudyBuddy to be a valuable tool for your learning journey.
+Happy studying!

 ## Environment Variables

 To run the app locally and generate a certain number of flashcards, set a Vite environment variable: